 Much like direct instruction, classroom setup does not need to be complicated.
 However, prompting does not have to be teacher-centered only.
 Try pairing up both in-class and remote students using computers or tablets and have each one prompt each other on different topics on a study guide.
 You can also try different styles of prompting like playing Charades for example.

-Modelling teaching works well with hybrid learning thanks to new and advanced software.
+Modeling teaching works well with hybrid learning thanks to new and advanced software.
 With free software like Gravit Designer and Canva students both in-class and remote can create their graphics, equations, AR experience, and more!
 All you need is a computer or smartphone and the required software.

 Cooperative learning strategies involve having students work together to solve a problem or find an answer.
 Keep in mind that cooperative learning is not competitive but rather to achieve a common goal.
 Cooperative learning is great for teachers wanting more student-centered activities.